A discrete approach to Rough Parabolic Equations: Interpretation of the equation

 as $n$ tends to infinity. \end{corollary}

 \

-\begin{remark} Through the latter result, one can see that the solution $y$ we exhibit is a solution \emph{in the rough paths sense}, that is to say a limit of regular solutions with respect to some particular topology.
+\begin{remark} Through the latter result, one can see that the exhibited solution $y$ is a solution \emph{in the rough paths sense}, that is to say a limit of ordinary solutions with respect to some particular topology (compare with \cite[Definition 10.17]{FVbook}).
 In this context, $y$ can legitimately be called a mild solution of (\ref{eq-intro}), as a limit of classical mild solutions.
-Furthermore, it is worth noticing that given the regularity assumptions on $f_i$, if we suppose in addition that the initial condition $\psi$ belongs to the domain $\cd(A_p)$, then each regular mild solution $\yti^n$ is also a strong solution (see \cite[Theorem 6.1.6]{pazy}).
-Consequently, if $\psi \in \cd(A_p)$, $y$ can in some way be also considered as a strong solution of (\ref{eq-intro}), keeping in mind the topology of the underlying convergence result (\ref{lip-ito}). \end{remark}
+Furthermore, it is worth noticing that given the regularity assumptions on $f_i$, if we suppose in addition that the initial condition $\psi$ belongs to the domain $\cd(A_p)$, then each (ordinary) mild solution $\yti^n$ is also a strong solution (see \cite[Theorem 6.1.6]{pazy}).
+Consequently, if $\psi \in \cd(A_p)$, $y$ can also be considered as a strong solution of (\ref{eq-intro}), keeping in mind the topology of the underlying convergence result (\ref{lip-ito}). \end{remark}